algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 The lessons we learned from [optimizing](../binary-search) [binary search](../s-tree) can be applied to a broader range of data structures.

-In this article, instead of trying to optimize something from the STL, we will focus on a *segment tree* — a structure that may be unfamiliar to most *normal* programmers and perhaps even most computer science researchers[^tcs], but is used very extensively in [programming competitions](https://codeforces.com/) for its speed and simplicity of implementation.
+In this article, instead of trying to optimize something from the STL, we will focus on the *segment tree* — a structure that may be unfamiliar to most *normal* programmers and perhaps even most computer science researchers[^tcs], but is used very extensively in [programming competitions](https://codeforces.com/) for its speed and simplicity of implementation.

 [^tcs]: Segment trees are rarely mentioned in scientific literature because they are relatively novel (invented around 2000), and *asymptotically* don't do anything that [any other binary tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) can't do, but they are much faster *in practice* for the problems they solve.